San Casciano dei Bagni: Main sights

-Excavations
+Archaeological excavations

+The archaeological treasure of the baths

 In 2022, a trove of 24 bronze Etruscan statues was discovered during archaeological excavations that began in 2019 at the nearby ancient thermal baths.
 The baths being excavated date from the second century BC, a period of transition from Etruscan to Roman rule.
 The Etruscan artifacts had decorated an earlier sanctuary that had existed at the site and they were buried in new construction by the Romans, likely in a rededication ritual.

 The statues were covered by approximately 6,000 ancient bronze, silver, and gold coins and the artifacts were in an excellent state of preservation.
 They were hailed as the most significant archaeological find of their kind in 50 years, as most surviving objects from the period are in terracotta.

 The discovery is also considered important since, in the period it covers, several wars were waged yet the statues, which bear inscriptions in both Etruscan and Latin, indicate that Etruscan and Roman families worshipped the statues' deities peacefully together here.

+On December 2, 2024, the Superintendence of Cultural and Archaeological Heritage of Italy and the Italian Ministry of Culture confirmed the discovery of additional bronze statues as well as other coins for a total of 10,000 pieces in perfect condition of conservation after over 2,000 years.
+The value of these archaeological assets is estimated to be several hundred million euros.
+The archaeological site has been placed under strict surveillance.

+In the area there will be a Thermal Archaeological Park, a Museum where all the finds will be collected and an international research institute for archaeological research and study on the finds discovered.